rusinikita/blog/content/page/teamsites/index.md

 ## Keep your documentation secure

-Create documentation site only for your teammates:
+Create a documentation site only for your teammates:

-1. Generate documentation website from markdown files;
+1. Generate documentation website from Markdown files;
 2. Host it privately;
 3. Invite your teammates;
 4. Enjoy better reader and editor UX than Confluence can provide;
-5. View page reading statistic.
+5. View pageview stats.

 ![Geekdocs Hugo theme](can_do_documentation.png)
 {{< /tab >}}